Event

 Time

-Setting up a modern data stack can take as little as 30 minutes.
+Setting up a modern cloud data stack can take as little as 30 minutes.
 Modern data stacks are also automated, meaning fewer working hours need to be involved in the data process.

 Data stack use cases